warrenmwang/my-drive/README.md

 Trying to understand how to send a large file across the wire using fullstack TS and how to keep track of stuff while chunking up larger document uploads.

+## TODO:

+- [ ] Client retrieve small files instantly.
+- [ ] Client retrieve large files in chunks.
+- [ ] Be able to cresume uploads if a large in progress upload dropped
+- [ ] Update OAuth secuirty: make long lived JWT token refresh token and to be used to request for short lived access tokens